-Statement Description Tags port server, query Specifies the UDP/TCP port number the server uses to receive and send DNS protocol traffic. prefer-server-ciphers Specifies that server ciphers should be preferred over client ones. server, security preferred-glue Controls the order of glue records in an A or AAAA response. query prefetch Specifies the "trigger" time-to-live (TTL) value at which prefetch of the current query takes place. query primaries Defines one or more primary servers for a zone. zone print-category Includes the category in log mes- sages. logging print-severity Includes the severity in log messages. logging print-time Specifies the time format for log mes- sages. logging protocols Specifies the allowed versions of the TLS protocol. security provide-ixfr Controls whether a primary responds to an incremental zone request (IXFR) or only responds with a full zone transfer (AXFR). transfer publish-safety Increases the amount of time be- tween when keys are published and when they become active, to allow for unforeseen events. dnssec continuos on port pago
+Statement Description Tags plugin Configures plugins in named. conf. server port Specifies the UDP/TCP port number the server uses to receive and send DNS protocol traffic. query, server prefer-server-ciphers Specifies that server ciphers should be preferred over client ones. security, server preferred-glue Controls the order of glue records in an A or AAAA response. query prefetch Specifies the "trigger" time-to-live (TTL) value at which prefetch of the current query takes place. query primaries Defines one or more primary servers for a zone. zone print-category Includes the category in log mes- sages. logging print-severity Includes the severity in log messages. logging print-time Specifies the time format for log mes- sages. logging protocols Specifies the allowed versions of the TLS protocol. security provide-ixfr Controls whether a primary responds to an incremental zone request (IXFR) or only responds with a full zone transfer (AXFR). continues on next page